Mental Health Improvement Fund round two recipients

 The toolkit will include customised tools and resources for workplaces or departments, and will help build capacity of departments to proactively address trauma impact through policies, procedures, practices, and programs.
 It will assist departments prioritise organisational change, and identify needs to mitigate risk and prevent trauma related mental health injury and illness.

-Cross Yarra Partnership Design and Construction's 'Sense of Place' initiative targets the construction industry as it undergoes unprecedented change as a workforce.
+CYP Design & Construction's 'Sense of Place' initiative targets the construction industry as it undergoes unprecedented change as a workforce.

 The initiative is designed to address mental health and reshape the culture of construction by targeting connection, belonging, respect and support.
 A technology platform will host resources for employees and managers, and facilitate communication amongst the workforce reducing isolation and increasing the sense of belonging.